Back to Podcast Guides

 6. Re-enter the relationship.
 Ask: "If I did not need this comparison to protect me, how would I meet this person or situation now?"

-This is not a practice for overriding boundaries or excusing harm.
-It is a way to reclaim the emotional material that comparison is often managing on your behalf.
+Your boundaries and discernment stay intact.
+This is a way to reclaim the emotional material that comparison is often managing on your behalf.

-The most pointed section of the conversation is about teaching, authority, and the subtle ways people can freeze around an identity.12
+The sharpest section of the conversation lands on teaching, authority, and the subtle ways people freeze around an identity.

 Joe describes a teacher as someone on the side of a mountain who stops to help others reach that point.
-That can be noble.
-It can also become a place to hide.
-If the identity of “teacher,” “coach,” “leader,” or “the one who knows” becomes too solid, the person can stop being changed by the work they teach.
+That can be generous.
+It can also become a hiding place.
+If the identity of "teacher," "coach," "leader," or "the one who knows" solidifies too much, the person stops being changed by the work they teach.

 Joe names several antidotes:

-• own the actual power of the role rather than pretending it is not there.13
+• own the actual power of the role rather than pretending it is not there

-That last point is especially useful for leaders.
-Disowning power can look humble, but it often creates more distortion.
-If people are affected by your decisions, your presence, your feedback, or your silence, then pretending otherwise does not make the field safer.
-Feeling the bigness of the role can make behaviour more careful, more human, and less defended.
+That last point needs real attention.
+Disowning power can look humble, but it usually creates more distortion.
+If people are affected by your decisions, your presence, your feedback, or your silence, pretending otherwise does not make the field safer.
+Feeling the full weight of the role tends to make behaviour more careful and more human.

-Joe also gives a caution on dependency.
+Joe also raises the dependency question.
 Students, clients, teams, and audiences may actively want someone else to become the authority so they can stop carrying the discomfort of their own agency.
-Good teaching, in this frame, keeps returning authority to the person doing the work.14
+Good teaching, in this frame, keeps returning authority to the person doing the work.

-Near the end, Jonny asks what can be done alone and what requires relationship.
-Joe’s answer is balanced: some work can only be done alone, and some work becomes much faster with other people.15
+Near the end, I asked Joe what can be done alone and what requires relationship.
+His answer is balanced: some work can only happen in solitude, and some work becomes much faster with other people.

 Solo practice matters.
-Breathwork, meditation, journalling, inquiry, and self-guided experiments can build contact with your own system.
-But relationship gives you live data.
-Another person’s presence exposes the parts that stay hidden when you are safely alone: the need to perform, the fear of being seen, the impulse to collapse, the boundary you avoid setting, the tenderness that comes up when someone actually stays.
+Breathwork, meditation, journalling, inquiry, self-guided experiments: these build contact with your own system.
+Relationship gives you live data.
+Another person's presence exposes the parts that stay hidden when you are safely alone: the need to perform, the fear of being seen, the impulse to collapse, the boundary you keep avoiding, the tenderness that arrives when someone actually stays.

-This is consistent with social baseline theory, which suggests that human brains expect access to relationships that help regulate risk and effort.
-That research does not prove that every group process is useful or safe, but it supports the broader idea that regulation is not purely individual.16
+This aligns with social baseline theory, which suggests that human brains expect access to relationships that help regulate risk and effort.
+The research supports the general relational-regulation frame, not a claim that every workshop or group process is inherently beneficial.3

-• If you need quiet honesty, solo practice may be enough.
+• If you need quiet honesty with yourself, solo practice may be enough.

 • If you keep rehearsing insight without changing behaviour, relational practice may help.